Department of Supply and Strategic Inventory

 - Preparing monthly statements on subsidies of food and feed materials.

 - The Stock Management Section is responsible for:

 - Daily monitoring the stock levels as well as incoming and outgoing movements at all warehouses.

 - Supervising storage methods and maximising storage capacity.

-- Issuing final receipts for all delivered shipments.
+- Issuing final receipts and inspection vouchers for all delivered shipments.

-- Monitoring remaining food and fodder supplies in departmental warehouses.
+- Following up on the remaining food and fodder supplies in the department’s warehouses.

-- Monitoring weight differences found in the tender-provided materials.
+- Monitoring weight differences in materials supplied in tenders.